srobo/kitbook/asset-tracking.md

 #### Decommission
 #### Disposal

-[^1]: This is not quite true as certain low-value assets are not tracked individually.
+[^1]: This is not quite true as certain low-value assets are not tracked.
+A general rule-of-thumb is that anything under £5 is not tracked.
 [^2]: There was historically a concept of 'deferred labelling', where a record was added to the Inventory and the asset labelled at a later time.
 This approach is no longer used as it can result in assets going unlabelled.
 [^3]: Currently in the planning stage.